Gersh Ups Lit Agent Eric Garfinkel To Partner Amid Companywide Promotions

 Sabanos has been at Gersh for more than four years, starting at reception and eventually moving into the mailroom and taping room, expanding her role in the Branding/Endorsement space from assistant to coordinator to agent, growing the digital/influencer area of the roster with partnerships such as Phoebe Dynevor’s ambassadorship with luxury makeup brand Charlotte Tilbury.

-Gersh is the full service, privately owned agency with around 300 employees with offices in both Los Angeles and New York.
+Gersh is a full service, privately owned agency (and the only privately owned among the major agencies).
+The fourth largest agency has around 300 employees with offices in both Los Angeles and New York.

 Must Read Stories